danizdes/guitarsync/JOURNAL.md

 So for PyInstaller I need to make a small launcher that launching everything, i'll name this `app.py`

 Okay I'm done with `app.py`.
 I'll try to use the installer and see if it works or not

+Okay update, i'm trying different options, and i've managed to make the application open but it's giving streamlit internal import issues.
+I'll try and fix this.